mattobrigewitsch/cs30finalproject/README.md

 Pokemon, for example, takes a single sprite, string, and 12 intergers.
 You don't even need to write a single new line of code.
 A move is one string, an enum selection, and 3 intergers.
 Once again no code.

 I ended up continuing the project, and completed the battle system 100%.
-If you'd like the code for that, you can contact me.
+If you'd like the code for that, you can contact me @ matt.obrigewitsch@sasktel.net.
 It is very easy to input in other values, and would only take ~15 hours to make a game out of.